JoseAngelMartinB/Machine-Learning-Techniques/Activity_7/README.md

 # New selection of features
 As we said, we are going to try to improve our results, so it is necessary to see where the prediction problems are.
 One of the most relevant factors for predictions is the study and selection of the features.

-If we observe the set of features we obtained in activity 6 for Iquitos, we observe that the number of fatures is quite high.
+If we observe the set of features we obtained in activity 6 for Iquitos, we observe that the number of features is quite high.
 This can be a problem since the less relevant features could generate noise in the study of the set of features.
 For this reason we have taken the decision to eliminate some features based on their relevance, even if some cluster groups of features generated in previous activities are left without a representative feature.
 In this way we can reduce that noise, and therefore get the improvement we were looking for.

 ![New Selection Features](images/NewFeaturesSelection.png)